 What is financial advice worth?
 Is working with a financial advisor worth the cost?
-Let’s discuss the value of financial advice with updated research data from 2019.
+Let’s discuss the value of financial advice with updated research data through last year.

 Previous Research on the Value of Financial Advice

-Vanguard performed a study several years ago which showed that someone working with a financial advisor benefited by about 3% per year.
+Vanguard performed a study several years ago which showed that someone working with a financial advisor benefited by about 3% per year over someone who didn’t work with a professional advisor.

 Of course, the actual benefit depends on several factors, two key factors being: